arpanchaudhury/assembly-line/README.md

 -----------

 1. Network has single inlet and outlet for the input stream.
-2. Each input constituting the input stream is treated as atomic entities which are processed independently.
+2. Each input constituting the input stream is treated as atomic entities which are processed independently by task in the network.

 Running AssemblyLine